Walking piece details

 |Cost||Free to download but subject to an entry fee to get access to the Killruddery estate|

-Artist Joseph Young has been peripatetically in-residence at Killruddery since 2019 as part of a practice-based PhD at SMARTlab UCD, supported by the Irish Research Council.
-During this time, he has collected hundreds of hours of binaural field recordings gleaned from soundwalking the estate, talking to the family, becoming intimate with the architecture, landscape and the archives.
+Artist Joseph Young has been peripatetically in-residence at Killruddery since 2019 for a practice-based PhD at SMARTlab UCD, part of the Inclusive Design Research Centre of Ireland and supported by the Irish Research Council, through an Enterprise Partnership Award.
+During this time, he has collected hundreds of hours of binaural field recordings gleaned from soundwalking the estate, talking to the family, becoming intimate with the architecture, landscape and archives.

 The Ancestors is hosted on Echoes.xyz.